 When you’re scraping data from the web, you’re essentially sending a bunch of requests to a website.
 If those requests come from the same IP address, sites will catch on and start blocking you.

-Proxies for web scraping act as intermediaries between your scraper and the websites you’re targeting.
+Proxies for web scraping act as intermediaries between your scraper and your target websites.
 They mask your original IP address, making requests appear as if they’re coming from different users.
 This mechanism is what reduces your chance of getting blocked.

 Using a good web scraping proxy matters because proxies enable you to: